Bhargav-Das/Docker/Compose.md

 Docker Compose is used to define and manage applications that require multiple containers.
 Instead of running containers one by one, everything is described in a single YAML file (`docker-compose.yml`) and started together.

+Docker Compose follows a **declarative configuration model**, meaning you define the desired state once, and Docker ensures it runs as defined.

+---

-### Docker Run
+## Docker Run

 `docker run` is used to launch a single container.
-All configurations like ports, volumes, environment variables, etc., must be provided manually every time.
+All configurations like ports, volumes, environment variables, restart policies, and networking must be provided manually every time.

-Example:
+### Example

 ```bash
 docker run -d \